alisulman/serious_projects/README.md

 After enter above command it asked your project name and framework name and last language.
 Choose what you want!!

-- Berfore start your server first enter inside your project then start
+- Berfore start your server, first enter inside your project then start

 ```bash
  cd <projectname>